microsoft/language-server-protocol/_specifications/lsp/3.18/language/colorPresentation.md

 The color presentation request is sent from the client to the server to obtain a list of presentations for a color value at a given location.
 Clients can use the result to
 - modify a color reference.
-- show in a color picker and let users pick one of the presentations
+- show a color picker and let users pick one of the presentations.

-This request has no special capabilities and registration options since it is send as a resolve request for the `textDocument/documentColor` request.
+This request has no special capabilities and registration options since it is sent as a resolve request for the `textDocument/documentColor` request.

 _Request_: